informatik-mannheim/cblocks/README.md

 #### Hardware

 ##### cBlocks Board
 In order to get started with cblocks we first have to build the board.
 The cBlocks board is based on the [Adafruit Feather HUZZAH32 Dev Board](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview).
 It is an excellent dev board because it has a lot of nice features like the battery charger or the USB to serial converter.
 Since cBlocks need some more functionalites like a mircophone for pairing, a 5V booster, a status LED and some Buttons, we designed a board around the HUZZAH32.
 It's kind of a breakout of the breakout.
 You can find the schematics and the layout here (TODO link).
 Please order the board at your favorite PCB manufacturer.
 You can also export the parts list via Eagle and order the parts at your favorite store.
+Additionally you need the following parts:
-As a microphone we use the [MEMS microphone](https://www.sparkfun.com/products/9868) from SparkFun.
-Also don't forget to order the Adafruit Feather HUZZAH32 itself.
+- A microphone.
+We use the [MEMS microphone](https://www.sparkfun.com/products/9868) from SparkFun.
+- The Adafruit Feather HUZZAH32 itself.
+- A LiPo battery.
+We use this [1000mAH battery](https://www.exp-tech.de/zubehoer/batterien-akkus/lipo-akkus/5801/lipo-akku-1000mah-3.7-v-2-mm-jst), because it fits well inside the casing.

+Once you have the board and all the parts you can start soldering it.
+The soldering ist pretty tough because the board includes some SMT pads and small parts.
+Here is how the soldered board looks like:

+TODO Bild.

 #### cBlocks Protoboard
 In addition to the cBlock board there is also a cBlocks protoboard.
 It a shield that is stacked on top of the cBlock board that has some labeled pin outs.
 It makes prototyping a little easier, so feel free to order that board as well.